aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 In general compressible flow situations can be very difficult to solve, since the density of the working fluid is a function of the pressure and temperature and the pressure and temperature are varying throughout, which means heat transfer must also be accounted for in some way.
 There are several key simplifying assumptions that take this from the sort of problem solved with CFD to something actually quite simple.
 The first is to assume an ideal gas, the second is to examine two *extreme* cases of heat transfer: isothermal flow and adiabatic flow.

-At these two extremal cases, the first where heat transfer is instantaneous and the second where it doesn't occur at all, provide bounds on the problem.
+At these two extreme cases, the first where heat transfer is instantaneous and the second where it doesn't occur at all, provide bounds on the problem.

 ### Isothermal Compressible Flow

 Isothermal compressible flow of an ideal gas is fairly straight forward.
-As already mentioned the Reynold's number depends only on temperature, which is constant by definition, so the Reynold's number is a constant.
+As already mentioned the Reynolds number depends only on temperature, which is constant by definition, so the Reynolds number is a constant.
 This means the frictional head loss is also constant throughout, and it is a simple matter to calculate the pressure drop.

 The assumption that the flow is isothermal is very reasonable in this case.
 We are assuming normal venting from a tank at thermal equilibrium with it's surroundings, that is that the air flowing through the vent starts and ends in reservoirs of equal temperature.
 As gases expand the temperature decreases but the pressure drop across the vent is small so this effect should be negligible.

-A quick check is to estimate the ratio of temperatures at the start and end of the vent assuming a frictionless adiabatic expansion
+A quick check is to estimate the ratio of temperatures at the start and end of the vent assuming a friction-less adiabatic expansion

 $$ p_1^{1-k} T_1^k = p_2^{1-k} T_2^k = \mathrm{const}$$